 - The comment/question should include the name of the person to whom it is addressed i.e. the Chairman of the Council/the Leader/relevant Executive Board member together with the name and address of the person submitting it.

 - In the case of petitions, these should include the names and addresses of all signatories.
 The Council defines a petition as one signed by a minimum of 20 people.
-The Petitions Scheme gives more details about how the Council deals with petitions.
+The pdf Petitions Scheme (55 KB) gives more details about how the Council deals with petitions.

 - The Council will not accept any comments, questions or petitions that are, or appear to be, defamatory, racist or contain offensive language, or otherwise not appropriate for consideration at a Council meeting.